 Shavings made from cedar or pine are perhaps the best nesting material.
 Cedar has an inviting aroma that doubles as an insect repellent.
-It’s slightly more expensive than pine, but the bonus of keeping away bugs makes it worth it.
-Pine shavings are easy to find at pet supply stores.
+It’s slightly more expensive than pine, but the bonus of keeping away insects makes it worth it.
+Pine shavings for chickens are easy to find at pet supply stores.

 You can put sand in chicken nesting boxes, and it makes for good nesting material.
 However, be sure to choose construction sand which is denser than sandbox sand.

 Play sand can cause respiratory issues for your hens.
 You can clean sand in nesting boxes like a cat’s litter box.
 Use a scoop to remove any waste and turn it occasionally to keep it dry.
 Generally, they won’t poop where they lay.